cig0/old_blog/we-are-in-business-finally.md

 I'm a SysAdmin insanely passionate about automation, optimization, hardening, F/LOSS and the Go programming language.

 People stories and their creations fuel my interest to see the world from unseen perspectives.
-I believe that every work should be a labour of love, because only then you can give it your full potential.
-If you're not doing what you truly love start to do it so now.
-If you don't know what it is don't waste time and go figure it out.
-But please: never settle down.
+I believe that every work should be a labour of love, because only then you can unleash your full potential.
+Never settle down.
 Stay hungry, stay curious.

 Whenever I have time I love to surf, [pura vida](http://bestcostaricantours.com/about/puravida.html)!
 <br><br>